 And therefore you respect that 80/20 principle, have something if you’re trying to sell as a creator, make sure you’ve got some kind of upper level package.

-Even if you can’t picture selling it, you might think at my spot “Well, if people are paying $500 for sponsored video with the blog post, Who’s going to pay $10,000 a month?”
+Even if you can’t picture selling it, you might think at my spot “Well, if people are paying $500 for a sponsored video with the blog post, who’s going to pay $10,000 a month?”
 I don’t know.
-But I’m prepared to receive one person at $10,000 a month that then takes the rest of the service offline and gets results that I imagined will be worth $100,000+ a month for what I can deliver.
+But I’m prepared to receive one person at $10,000 a month that then takes the rest of the service offline and gets results that I imagined would be worth $100,000+ a month for what I can deliver.

 I appreciate you reading this and if you want to look more into details that my analytics as a potential sponsor, if you want to show sponsors more detail, I like to look at over a longer period of time because YouTube is noisy.

-There’s things that just go up and down for no apparent reason.
-There’s times where things go seemingly good and seemingly down and you don’t understand why and therefore it’s always important.
-This is why my representative from YouTube said, is better to look over the long term.
+There are things that just go up and down for no apparent reason.
+There are times where things go seemingly well and seemingly down and you don’t understand why and therefore it’s always important.
+This is why my representative from YouTube said it is better to look over the long term.

-And in fact, I imagine there’s a whole lot of growth coming my way as I’ve just went through a very interesting transitional period and gotten on point.
+I imagine there’s a whole lot of growth coming my way as I’ve just gone through a very interesting transitional period and gotten on point.